Mariela70/daily-mountain-adventure-project/README.md

 Edit page – The edit page is available for the owner to edit their own publication.
 The service will return the modified record.
 Upon success the user will be redirected to the details page.

-Delete Publication – The delete action is available for the owner.
+Delete page – The delete action is available for the owner.
 When the owner clicks on the Delete button, the publication will be deleted from the system.

 ## Available Scripts